daisygabi/TemplateWithSpringAndPersistence/README.md

 When you want to add more endpoints you need to allow them in the WebSecurityConfiguration class specifically or else you will get a HttpsStatus 404 back on trying to reach them.

 All the names and credentials from above <b>should be renamed and made unique for your project</b>.

+This project can be used only for ethical projects.
+Copyright @ Gabriela Radu 2020.
+MIT Licenced.